zafriii/Halal-Prani-Ecommerce/README.md

 # 🐮🐔 Halal Prani – E-commerce Platform

-Welcome to **Halal Prani**, a full-featured e-commerce web application focused on buying and selling meat online.
-Built with modern web technologies, this platform provides a smooth, responsive, and user-friendly experience for both buyers and sellers.
+Welcome to **Halal Prani**, a full-featured e-commerce web application focused on buying and selling halal meat online.
+Built with modern web technologies, this platform offers a smooth, responsive, and user-friendly experience tailored for buyers to explore, order, and track meat products easily and securely.

 ## 🚀 Live Demo